 2. Solar Battery Temperature

-Solar batteries are affected by temperature.
+Temperature affect the solar battery as well.
 Protecting the battery from freezing or sweltering temperatures can increase its useful life.
 The place you live and where the battery is installed makes a huge difference.
 The battery unit should be kept at an optimal temperature to maximize its life and efficiency.

-In areas with temperate/mild temperatures, batteries could be installed outdoors.
+Outdoor installation is fine where there are the optimal temperature and absolutely no large temperature variations.
 Whereas, in regions with harsh temperatures, the battery will perform optimally only if it’s installed in the garage or basement.

 3. Solar Battery Maintenance